AgPawe/Rylko_TestFramework/README.md

 a) RyłkoWeb_TestFramework, which contains the pages of the online store created in accordance with the POM design pattern convention

 b) Test with sample UI tests

+Test framework created using C#, Selenium and Xunit